-Although 185 participants completed the intake survey and logged into one of the scheduled lab experiment sessions, we only collected complete outcome data from 179 participants.
-Facilitators reported no indications that participant attrition may be due to the treatment or treatment assignment; five participants left due to scheduling or connectivity issues (e.g., one participant left due to a babysitting emergency), and one participant's enactment was accidentally not recorded.
-We find no statistical evidence of differential attrition by treatment condition.
+Although 185 participants completed the intake survey, logged into one of the scheduled lab experiment sessions, and were assigned to a treatment condition, we only collected complete outcome data from 179 participants.
+Facilitators reported no indications that participant attrition was due to the treatment or treatment assignment; five participants left due to scheduling or connectivity issues (e.g., one participant left due to a babysitting emergency), and one participant's enactment was accidentally not recorded.